Welcome to my Jaxx vs Exodus review. In this guide, I’m going to tell everything you need to know about these superstars of crypto storage.

 This means that users need to be confident that the device they’re using is free from bugs and viruses.
 Losing access to an email account could mean losing access to the Exodus wallet.
 However, Exodus does offer hierarchical deterministic account recovery as well.

-This round is a another tie.
+This round is a tie again.
 No wallet is 100% hack-proof but the development teams at Jaxx and Exodus both work hard to improve user safety.
 They do this with regular updates to features and services.
 They also offer support to users directly.
 But who offers the best customer support out of Jaxx vs Exodus?

 Both wallets publish blogs on their websites with Jaxx providing especially detailed descriptions of problems it’s having and solutions it’s using to solve them.
 Jaxx and Exodus post regular updates and warnings about scams and risks to their followers on Twitter.